Last updated: October 14, 2025

 Lawyers analyze jurisdictional trends.
 Some venues certify classes more readily.
 Others restrict expert testimony more tightly.
 Defense resources also shape outcomes.
 Brand defendants mount vigorous challenges.
 Early motion practice can trim claims.

-Frequently Asked Questions About OGX Lawsuit
+Frequently Asked Questions About the OGX Lawsuit

 What does the OGX lawsuit allege?